Kriesse/urbanraum/_events/2018-06-16-performance-project.md

   ///////////////////////////////////////////////////////////////////////////////////////////////////

-  2. THE POETIC BODY
+  B. THE POETIC BODY
   Direction and choreography: María Sanchez Alonso
   More information coming soon!

   ///////////////////////////////////////////////////////////////////////////////////////////////////

-  3. PURE IMPROVISATION PERFORMANCE
+  C. PURE IMPROVISATION PERFORMANCE

   We are celebrating Improvisation!
 The “Pure Improvisation” performance is an open improvisation space with LIVE MUSIC, offered to professional dancers and performance artists of all kinds.
 Embracing all possibilities and inviting interaction, we offer the circumstance for Improvisation to occur.
 Both musicians and performers improvise, composing in the moment, but also interacting with each other.